The Sky’s the Limit 2016 Hiking Challenge #5

 Mansfield Hollow, I thought, would provide all of the above.

 If you are completing the challenge, and you didn’t promise your little kids an “easy” hike, this one allows you several nice route choices around the lake from the main parking lot on Bassett Bridge Road.
-(The Blue Trail through this area is the Nipmuck Trail, which extends from just south of the Mansfield Hollow Dam north up to the Massachusetts border in Union at Bigelow Hollow State Park – a place that absolutely must be part of the STL challenge next year.)
+(The Blue Trail through this area is the Nipmuck Trail, which extends from just south of the Mansfield Hollow Dam north up to the Massachusetts border in Union at Bigelow Hollow State Park.)

 But yes, we “cheated.”
 And I don’t feel bad about it at all.